 Don’t think ranking colleges on a single variable is fair?
 Or at the very least, I should qualify the title somehow?
 But US News Best Colleges Rankings doesn’t say “based on the subjective opinion of higher education officials with incentives to game the system?”

 Think I should provide more information on the variable such as the average for all schools or at least the range?
 Yet, Money Magazine’s Rankings don’t give any averages or ranges for its data.
 Users have no idea of the percentage of alumni found in the PayScale database for each school.
 For some schools, I would think there wouldn’t be enough listings to try to adjust earnings by major although it’s an excellent idea.
-But if you’re curious, for the 78 schools the percentage of undergraduates receiving Pell Grants ranges from 6% to 27%.
+And their methodology includes casesload of career service staffers, something too many families overlook in the college admissions process.
+But if you’re curious, for the 80 schools the percentage of undergraduates receiving Pell Grants ranges from 6% to a depressing low 23%.

 Yeah, there are all kinds of problems with my 10 worst colleges rankings.
 However, there’s nothing wrong with the numbers–you just may not agree with how I used them to rank colleges as the worst.
 Of course, that was the point of this exercise.

 When you use college rankings, stop and make sure you understand

 - and if the differences really matter to you.